ekaitzht/skeleton/README.md

 ### How to run the project

 1. Create a .env file.
 Remember that you need set up your Google Geocoding api key and you email password.
-You will need to enable Insecure applications to your email accountt https://support.google.com/accounts/answer/6010255
+You will need to enable Insecure applications to your email account https://support.google.com/accounts/answer/6010255

 ```
 API_KEY=api_key